-Grant writing can be a rewarding part of your art practice.
+Writing grants can be a rewarding part of your art practice’s evolution.
 Explore strategies for crafting grant application components including: a clear project description, realistic goals and objectives, a detailed timeline and a functional budget.
 You will gain new knowledge, tips and tricks, and the confidence to apply for that next grant!